Vegetarian and vegan restaurants

-Options for vegetarian and vegan restaurants are still limited in the Philippines, but there are several spots in the metro that play the game really well with the plant-based recipes they serve.
+Options for vegan and vegetarian restaurants are still limited in the Philippines, but several spots in the metro play the game really well with the plant-based recipes they serve.

-So, whether you’re searching for good food that fits your diet or just looking to eat healthy for Sunday brunch, here’s a list of vegetarian and vegan restaurants in the metro to bookmark so you never run out of places to go.
+So, whether you’re searching for good food that fits your diet or just looking to eat healthy for Sunday brunch, here’s a list of vegan and vegetarian restaurants in the metro to bookmark so you never run out of places to go.

 Table of Contents